Is it just us, or is the dining area one of the most underrated rooms in a home?

 “The chairs can be neutral or they can have the 'wow' factor,” says Laurie Blumenfeld-Russo of Laurie Blumenfeld Design.
 “It all depends on your design scheme.
 I like to mix and match the chair design and/or style when it makes sense for the space.
 They don’t always need to be matchy-matchy.”

-But no matter which style you choose, it’s important to choose some chairs that are actually comfortable.
+No matter which style you choose, it’s important to choose some chairs that are actually comfortable.
 “I have been to one too many dinner parties where I was squirming before the salad plates were cleared,” shares interior designer John McClain.
 “Choose a chair with enough cushion in the seat so that your guests can enjoy the evening.”

 We know what you’re thinking: A rug seems like a silly essential—especially if you’re prone to spilling a glass of Malbec or a heaping plate of pasta that’s drenched in marinara sauce.
 But, as Virginia Toledo and Jessica Geller argue, it’s integral for a dining room.